Why Do Glue Dry?

 Fun Facts

-• Superglue, or cyanoacrylate, was accidentally discovered in 1942 by Dr. Harry Coover while trying to create clear plastic gun sights for World War II.
+• Superglue was discovered by accident in 1942 by Dr. Harry Coover while he was attempting to manufacture clear plastic gun sights for Allied soldiers.

 Did You Know?